BEST PLACES TO SEE WILDLIFE IN THE FOREST OF DEAN PART ONE

 Male adders can be active from February onwards in suitable temperatures, they need to be ready for the emerging females in the spring.

-Many people go to New Fancy to see Goshawk and certainly the elevated views across the forest maximise chances of seeing them from February when they do their display flights over the canopy.
+Many people go to New Fancy to see Goshawk and the elevated views across the forest.
+Maximise chances of seeing these from February when they do their display flights over the canopy.
 On a warm clear day chances are good but they can be distant.

 Hawfinch are widespread through the forest but are drawn to areas of hornbeam as they are one of very few species that can crack the seeds.

 Cannop Pond is always worth a visit and can be found by parking opposite the pool on the B4234 or by accessing the main car park from the B4226.
 The main pool harbours the largest collection of the splendid Mandarin duck plus kingfisher, raven and many other species can be seen here too.
 There is a bird table on the road to the free main car park at Cannop Ponds and many regular woodland birds can be seen here.
 Walking south along the Cannop brook can often be rewarded with views of dipper and grey wagtail.